 The employer’s defenses to an unemployment claim, and a discrimination claim, may differ slightly and must be coordinated and consistent when possible.
 These claims are brought before different government agencies and the statutes impose employer liability for different reasons.

 THE WRITTEN PROGRESSIVE DISCIPLINARY POLICY

 As a side note to claims where there is a progressive disciplinary policy: I’ve seen situations where an employee was discharged for multiple, unrelated violations of the conduct policy.
 This is fine, depending on what the conduct is.
 However, there may be a circumstance where the employer puts the employee into more than one funnel of the progressive discipline pipeline.
 An employee who is chronically tardy, and also has poor work performance, is an example.
-These two unrelated violations of what the employer expects from the employee have two different potential resolutions via counseling, training, and such.
-There’s no one right answer, however, so of course the employer should consult with me when preparing an employee file like this.
+These two unrelated violations of what the employer expects from the employee have two different potential resolutions via counseling, or training.

 I treat these mostly like I would a situation where there is a written disciplinary policy, except now we have to read the written contract and apply what it says to the situation.
-My favorite situations are when an employer downloads some junk employment contract from the internet without reading it, understanding it, or knowing why it should or should not have been put in the contract.
-I make a lot of money off those situations defending employment claims because about 100% of the time the employer is stuck with something they didn’t really want or need, but because it’s a contract we have to apply its terms.
+My favorite situations are when an employer downloads some junk employment contract from the internet without reading it.
+This is because about 100% of the time the employer is stuck with something they didn’t really want or need, but because it’s a contract we have to apply its terms.

 CONCLUSION TO PRESERVING DEFENSES TO EMPLOYMENT CLAIMS